-• bagID: transcribe from cloth bag, this is a unique number, written on the individual bag.
-In the event that a tag is lost, metadata can be recovered based on this value.

-• trapReset: Yes, No
+- bagID: transcribe from cloth bag, this is a unique string, written on the individual bag.
+In the event that a tag is lost, metadata can be recovered by linking value to the fulcrum record for the collection event. - trapReset: Yes, No

 - toxicodendronPossible: 'Yes', 'No'.
 Report 'Yes' if Toxicodendron sp. is present anywhere in the plot, even if not present in trap.
-There is no need to conduct a full survey of the plot, report toxicodendronPossible=Yes if Toxicodendron sp. is visible in any direction from the trap. - 11.
+There is no need to conduct a full survey of the plot, report toxicodendron Possible=Yes if Toxicodendron sp. is visible in any direction from the trap. - 10.
 If Toxicodendron spp. are present and Toxicodendron tissue may be present in the trap: - a.
-Follow the guidelines established in TOS Standard Operating Procedure: Toxicodendron Biomass and Handling (RD[12]) and Appendix G to minimize exposure to toxic oils and for guidance on how to clean equipment. - b.
+Follow the guidelines established in TOS Standard Operating Procedure: Toxicodendron Biomass and Handling (RD[12]) and Appendix H to minimize exposure to toxic oils and for guidance on how to clean equipment. - b.
 Collect sample in pre-weighed paper bag rather than the cloth bag. - c.
 Label sample bags that may contain Toxicodendron with a sample warning label so samples will be handled with appropriate caution during downstream processing. - d.
 Record remarks if necessary

-C.3 Litter collection - Ground traps
+C.2 Litter collection - Ground traps

 - 1. Locate stakes marking ground trap location - 2.
-Assess and record trapCondition (Table 8)
+Verify trapID from trap label, select trapID record from fulcrum drop drown. - 3.
+Assess and record trapCondition (Table 9)

-Table 8.
+Table 9.
 Modified trapCondition codes for ground traps

-Code Description OK Litter collected -Trap in good shape, no issues TE Litter not collected - Trap empty ТВ Litter not collected - trap blocked.
+Code Description ОК Litter collected -Trap in good shape, no issues TE Litter not collected - Trap empty ТВ Litter not collected - trap blocked.
 Large branches or tree > 10 cm diameter have fallen over trap which may have diverted falling litter away from the trap PF Litter collected - Trap previously flooded

-- If trap condition is blocked (code = TB), do not collect.
-If obstruction cannot be cleared, move ground trap to a new location from the clip strip list using either the random or targeted approach described in SOP B. - o Record new clipID in LTR: Trap Deployment app
+If trap condition is blocked (code = TB), do not collect.
+If obstruction cannot be cleared, move ground trap to a new location from the clip strip list using either the random or targeted approach described in SOP B.

+- Record new clipID in LTR: Trap Deployment app - Clear all qualifying litter from the new clip cell.